-Since mid-April, lumber prices have soared nearly 120% but are down roughly 20% since mid-September.
-The unprecedented lumber price spike over the last several months has added nearly $16,000 to the price of a typical new single-family home.
+Between mid-April and mid-September, lumber prices soared more than 170%.
+This unprecedented lumber price spike added nearly $16,000 to the price of a typical new single-family home.

-This sharp increase also threatens the affordability of new homes and the housing sector, which is leading the nation’s economic recovery.
+Though prices began drifting lower in the early fall, they now appear to be on the rise yet again.
+These sharp increases threaten the affordability of new homes and the housing sector, which is leading the nation’s economic recovery.

 The escalating lumber prices are due to the fact that there is not enough domestic production.
 Many mills reduced production due to stay-at-home orders and social distancing measures enacted by state and local governments at the onset of the coronavirus pandemic.
 Mill operators projected that housing would be adversely affected by the crisis and anticipated a large drop in demand.
 But housing weathered the storm much better than was predicted, and demand for lumber has accelerated.